-- a.
-The Joint Commission's office shall be established from time-to-time in the Joint Commission's bylaws and shall be the office of record.
-For the first year [\name of municipality\] shall provide the office of record.
-If at all possible the individual office(s) shall include an ability to lock the door, receive U.S. Mail, have a telephone, have high-speed Internet, have outside sign(s) identifying the location of the office. - b.
-The Joint Commission shall be funded by the participating municipalities on an annual basis.
+A. The Joint Commission's office shall be established from time-to-time in the Joint Commission's bylaws and shall be the office of record.
+For the first year [name of municipality] shall provide the office of record.
+If at all possible, the individual office(s) shall include an ability to lock the door, receive

+- U.S. Mail, have a telephone, have high-speed Internet, and have outside sign(s) identifying the location of the office. - B. The Joint Commission shall be funded by the participating municipalities on an annual basis.
 At the time of adoption of the annual budget, the Joint Commission shall designate one of its participating municipalities to serve as the fiduciary municipality.
-For the first year [\name of municipality\] shall be the fiduciary.
+For the first year [name of municipality] shall be the fiduciary.
 The responsibilities of the fiduciary municipality shall include accounting for the funds, assets, and serving the role of the employer of record for staff of the Joint Commission.
-Funds shall be jointly held in an account by the fiduciary municipality which is funded by all of the participating municipalities in proportion to their required contributions.; however payment for authorized goods, services and expenses drawn from said account shall be approved by the Joint Commission.
+Funds shall be jointly held in an account by the fiduciary municipality which is funded by all of the participating municipalities in proportion to their required contributions; however payment for authorized goods, services and expenses drawn from said account shall be approved by the Joint Commission.
 The duly elected officers of the Joint Commission shall have access to the account for the purposes stated herein.
 Funds shall be jointly held by all of the participating municipalities in proportion to their required contributions.
-Payment for goods, services and per diem member fees drawn from said account shall be approved by the Joint Commission.
+Payment for goods, services and per diem member fees drawn from said account shall be approved by the Joint Commission. - C. The Joint Commission shall establish an annual budget, which requires the approval of all of the participating municipalities.
+Approval of the budget by each municipality shall be granted no later than [date].
+Each municipality shall transfer its share of the funds necessary for the operating budget to the fiduciary municipality no later than the first day of the fiscal year of the Joint Commission.
+The fiscal year shall be [date] to [date]. - D. Each year, funding for the annual budget shall be proportionally divided among the participating municipalities as follows: - E. [insert formula for funding Joint Planning Commission]

-Note on Section 9, Operating Budget:

-Here is where you set forth the formula agreed upon for funding the Joint Planning Commission.
-That formula could be an equal 50:50 ratio, or some other ratio, such as 1⁄2 and 1⁄2.
+Commentary on Section 9, Operating Budget: Here is where you set forth the formula agreed upon for funding the Joint Planning Commission.
+That formula could be an equal 50:50 ratio, or some other ratio, such as 1⁄2 and 3⁄4.
 It can also be a formula based on some comparative factor such as population, acreage, State Equalized Value, Taxable Value, total tax revenue collected, or it could be a combination of such factors.
+[End of commentary]